metapixel

 Our trips are sailing experiences on board ship Atyla.

-We classify our trips in 6 different levels of adventure and duration: from easy coastal trips of just 2 hours, to oceanic trips of 7 days or more.
+We classify our trips in 6 different levels of adventure and duration: from easy coastal trips of just 2 hours, to oceanic trips of 7 days or more: Learn more.

-Soon we will publish the destinations for 2024.
+Please wait until we publish the destinations for 2025.

 Other options